xinwenfu/VChat_GMON_SEH/README.md

 	<img src="Images/I14.png" width=600>

       * We can see there are quite a number of options, any one of them should work.
-For the examples we will be using the address `62501B5E`.
+For the examples, we will use the address `62501B5E`.
 	  * *Note*: If you do not see any output it may be hidden behind the one of the Immunity Debugger windows, you can open the `log` view.

 7. Modify the exploit to reflect the [exploit3.py](./SourceCode/exploit3.py) script to verify that this SEH overwrite works.